 Cliff House, San Francisco, 1894

 Actions are significant in most dreams.
-Actions or choices lead to an unfolding of events.
-Do the events in the dream seem to reflect current concerns, challenges, dilemmas or perhaps desires in the dreamer’s waking life?
+Our choices and actions lead to an unfolding of events.
+Do the events in the dream seem to reflect concerns, challenges, dilemmas or perhaps desires in the dreamer’s waking life?

 Henri Cartier-Bresson